EnigmaCurry/terraform-serverless-spa/README.md

    'terraform apply', it should work the 2nd time around.
  * The final output terraform shows is called 'Outputs'.
 Make a note of this information, it lists the IDs of some of the resources created.
-You you will need to copy this information into your app later.
- * If you need to see these variables again, just run 'terraform refresh'.
+Run 'terraform refresh' if you need to see them again.
  * Even after 'terraform apply' is finished, Amazon is still performing a few actions in the background.
 In the AWS console, check the CloudFront distribution status, as well as the